-"I Got Legs mission is to ReEnable members of the disabled community and the towns and cities they live in"
+"I Got Legs' mission is to Reenabled members of the disabled community by driving mobility technology forward and building active communities."

 Adam’s life changed in an instant.
 Now he is taking one million steps and raising money to help change the lives of others.